Andrispowq/HackOS_old/README.md

  - [ ] Refactor the code for better readability and expandibility, and using the datatypes provided by stdint.h
  - [ ] Add a simple Virtual File System
  - [ ] Start working on switching to userspace
- - [ ] Writing a memory manager for userspace
+ - [ ] Write a memory manager for userspace
  - [ ] Add support for userspace applications
  - [ ] Implement multitasking
  - [ ] Add support for mulithreading, along with synchronisation primitives like semaphores and locks
  - [ ] Write a VGA driver for low resolution (and maybe high resolution) graphics (256-bit)
- - [ ] Adding support for the FAT32 file system, or something simple
+ - [ ] Add support for the FAT32 file system, or something simple
- - [ ] Writing a good, easy-to-use shell
+ - [ ] Write a good, easy-to-use shell
  - [ ] Write a few basic apps for the OS, probably even a C compiler, assembler and a linker
  - [ ] Switch to long mode, and implement the IDT and paging for 64 bit
  - [ ] Start working on proper hardware detection
  - [ ] Write a few other drivers, like a high resolution VGA driver, mouse driver, etc.
- - [ ] Integrate very simple networking
+ - [ ] Add very simple networking
  - [ ] Create a development enviroment (IDE) for the OS, so we can develop apps for the OS in the OS